smartdevicelink/sdl_evolution/proposals/NNNN-android-oreo-foreground-services.md

 ## Introduction

-This proposal addresses an issue with Android Oreo background requirements forcing SDL for Android become potentially intrusive to all users with or without owning an SDL capable vehicle.
+This proposal addresses an issue with Android Oreo background requirements forcing SDL for Android to become potentially intrusive to all users with or without owning an SDL capable vehicle.

 ## Motivation